DalisonTheBone/Roblox-Portfolio/bbmodel-Loader/README.md

 # bbmodel Loader
 A project that can load models in the .bbmodel format in roblox, allowing the use of models created in block bench.
+Probably my favorite project i have worked on.

 ## Credits
 - **Compression Module**: Written by Haoqian He, Written by Haoqian He